Dr Maria Fragiadaki

 Evaluating the Molecular Properties and Function of ANKHD1, and Its Role in Cancer

-Mullenger JL, Zeidler MP and Fragiadaki M
+Mullenger JL, Zeidler MP, Fragiadaki M

 International Journal of Molecular Sciences, Mdpi vol. 24 (16)